levjj/esverify/README.md

 Program Verification for ECMAScript/JavaScript ([esverify.org](http://esverify.org/)).

-**Alpha: This is still a research prototype and not yet ready for production use**
+**Alpha: This is still a research prototype and not yet ready for production use.**

 ## Example